-19/01/1843 – The Sydney Morning Herald, NSW – Gilchrist and Alexander, 1 George Street, Sydney have for sale 20, 000 Garnkirk firebricks, very superior quality, lying at Campbells Wharf
+19/01/1843 – The Sydney Morning Herald, NSW – Gilchrist and Alexander, 1 George Street, Sydney have for sale 20, 000 Garnkirk firebricks, very superior quality, lying at Campbells Wharf.

-23/11/1850 – The South Australian register, Adelaide – Aboard The Sacremento – 447 tones.
+23/11/1850 – The South Australian Register, Adelaide – Aboard The Sacramento – 447 tones.
 Master Captain Dove.
-Left Leith (Edinburgh) 19/07/1850 – 7,600 firebricks, 33 casks of fireclay
+Left Leith (Edinburgh) 19/07/1850 – 7,600 firebricks, 33 casks of fireclay.

 03/10/1854 – The Sydney Morning Herald – Purkis and Lambert will sell by auction 11,000 Garnkirk firebricks in fine condition and well adapted for making pavements!

-30/08/1859 – The South Australian register, Adelaide – Aboard The John Edward from Leith – 5,000 firebricks and 1,011 water pipes.
+30/08/1859 – The South Australian Register, Adelaide – Aboard The John Edward from Leith – 5,000 firebricks and 1,011 water pipes.

-05/02/1861 – The Age – Robsons Bay – Aboard The Julia from Leith – 10,000 firebricks
+05/02/1861 – The Age – Robsons Bay – Aboard The Julia from Leith – 10,000 firebricks.

 19/10/1861 – The Adelaide Observer – Port Augusta shipping.
 Aboard The Raphael from Leith – 1,900 firebricks, 100 casks of cement.
 The Raphael was under the command of Captain Phillips and was the first ship from Britain direct to Port Augusta.

-06/01/1862 – The Star – Port Phillip – Aboard The Neva from Leith – 100 firebricks
+06/01/1862 – The Star – Port Phillip – Aboard The Neva from Leith – 100 firebricks.

 04/10/1862 – The Adelaide Observer – Port Augusta shipping.
-Aboard The Ormelie from Leith – 9,620 firebricks, 32 retorts and 12,000 slates
+Aboard The Ormelie from Leith – 9,620 firebricks, 32 retorts and 12,000 slates.

-25/05/1863 – The South Australian register, Adelaide – Leith to Port Adelaide 26,000 firebricks – value £490.00
+25/05/1863 – The South Australian Register, Adelaide – Leith to Port Adelaide 26,000 firebricks – value £490.00.

 10/06/1863 – The Star – Port Phillip.
-Aboard The Ensign from Leith – 10,000 firebricks
+Aboard The Ensign from Leith – 10,000 firebricks.

 19/03/1864 – The Adelaide Observer – Aboard The Stanley, brigantine 115 tons.
 John Gibson master.
-Left Leith 07/10/1863 arrived 13/03/1864 – 9,000 firebricks
+Left Leith 07/10/1863 arrived 13/03/1864 – 9,000 firebricks.

-The STANLEY is a fine brigantine, on her first voyage from the stocks of Messrs.
+The ‘Stanley’ is a fine brigantine, on her first voyage from the stocks of Messrs.
 Menzies, of Granton, in whose yard she was purchased by her commander, Captain Gibson, an old trader between Adelaide and Tasmania.
-In making this addition to the mercantile fleet of the colonies good judgement, both with respect to capacity and speed, seems to have exercised by her owner.
+In making this addition to the mercantile fleet of the colonies good judgement, both with respect to capacity and speed seems to have been exercised by her owner.
 She is a vessel capable of loading 250 tons on about 11 feet draught of water.
-She is classed 12 years A1 at Lloyd’s and on the passage she has had no opportunity of distinguishing herself in a fair wind, yet on a bowline she has quite surpassed the master’s expectations.
+She is classed 12 years A1 at Lloyd’s and on the passage she has had no opportunity of distinguishing herself in a fair wind, yet on a bowline, she has quite surpassed the master’s expectations.
 She left Leith on October 7.
 Afterwards calling at Plymouth, where she remained till November 9.
-On the 21st day out passed Madeira, and crossed the line 17 days after: on January 19 passed the Cape, and the island of St. Paul’s on February 10.
+On the 21st day out passed Madeira, and crossed the line 17 days after: on January 19 passed the Cape and the island of St. Paul’s on February 10.

-19/09/1870 – The Sydney Morning Herald, NSW – Learmonth, Dickinson and Co have best quality Garnkirk firebricks for sale.
+19/09/1870 – The Sydney Morning Herald, NSW – Learmonth, Dickinson and Co have the best quality Garnkirk firebricks for sale.

-27/10/1871 – The Brisbane Courier – Arthur Martin has received instruction from Messrs Scott, Dawson and Stewart to sell 7,000 Heatheryknowe firebricks and 3,700 Garnkirk firebricks
+27/10/1871 – The Brisbane Courier – Arthur Martin has received instruction from Messrs Scott, Dawson and Stewart to sell 7,000 Heatheryknowe firebricks and 3,700 Garnkirk firebricks.

 07/05/1872 – The Brisbane Courier – To sugar planters and others, Scott Dawson and Stewart, Creek and Elizabeth Streets, Brisbane – 3,000 Garnkirk firebricks for sale.